On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 It wouldn’t be long before they were home again.
 He specified to the builders that he wanted the fireplaces put back in the great room, the kitchen, and the first floor den on Willow Pond just as they had been before the fire.
 She was especially fond of the horseshoe-shaped hearth in the kitchen.
 He wanted the entire house just as it had been when they had all lived there so happily together.
 The plans gone over in great detail, he was on site every day making sure everything would be done in time.

 On the grate sat a crystal ashtray, and in it rested a cigar still encased in its cellophane wrapping.
 It was right where Max had placed it.
-This time next year, that ashtray and cigar would be back where it was supposed to be, and so would they.
+This time next year, that ashtray and cigar would be back where the two of them supposed to be, and so would they.

 Bringing the car to a stop in its place in the driveway, for a moment he marveled at how it seemed nothing had changed, although in reality, so much had.
 The front door was an exact replica for the original.
 The house itself had been entirely rebuilt, appearing on the outside exactly the same as the first one.
 He spared no expense at putting everything back the way it had been.
 The lady next to him deserved it that way.